Gabriel-lab-source/Trybe-Exercises/README.md

 # Trybe-Exercises
 This is where I put everything I'm learning through Trybe.
-There are no projects itself here
+There are no projects itself here.